 4 – The fourth item about dementia is progression

-Each one of these types of dementia, be it Alzheimer’s, Frontal Temporal or Vascular or Lewy Body, all effect changes at different paces at different types of decline and in fact some of the decline can reverse by the brain adjusting or healing itself.
+Each one of these types of dementia, be it Alzheimer’s, Frontal Temporal or Vascular or Lewy Body, all effect changes at different paces at different types of decline and in fact some of the decline can be reversed by the brain adjusting or healing itself.

-As a side note, Bill and Melinda Gates just contributed Hundred Millions of dollars to the advancement finding a cure for Alzheimer’s which is the most prevalent type of dementia at this point time.
-We do not have a cure for Alzheimer’s or any other dimensions but having said that though…
+As a side note, Bill and Melinda Gates just contributed Hundreds of Millions of dollars to the advancement of finding a cure for Alzheimer’s which is the most prevalent type of dementia at this point in time.
+We do not have a cure for Alzheimer’s or any other dementia but having said that though…

 5 – Lifestyle is the fifth point

 Lifestyle can change dementia.
 For example, when you talk about Vascular Dementia, high blood pressure (hypertension) which can be caused by diet, or it can be caused by smoking leads to hypertension.
 Diabetes can have a large effect on cognitive memory and left unchecked can result in permanent brain damage.
-Thus, having permanent cognitive loss in the form of dementia is most likely Vascular.
-So, you can through diet through healthy practices such as non-smoking eating correctly losing weight keep your blood pressure line, all these practices can help you better avoid a dementia but done once dementia is a place in fact you if dementia starts occurring you can reverse those things by changing your lifestyle.
+Thus, having a permanent cognitive loss in the form of dementia is most likely Vascular.
+So, you can through diet and through healthy practices such as non-smoking, eating correctly losing weight keeping your blood pressure in line, all these practices can help you better avoid dementia but once dementia is in place and dementia starts occurring you can reverse those things by changing your lifestyle.

 So, let’s summarize